cybertraining-dsc/fa20-523-327/project/project.md

 The full list of category IDs can be found [HERE](https://gist.github.com/dgp/1b24bf2961521bd75d6c) [^9]

+When diving deeper into the dataset there are clear preferences for videos under certain categories.
+Entertainment, Music, and Howto & Style categories dominate the trend for categories.
+This can be an indicator for Youtube's preferance of the type of content they want to mainstream on the website.

 Many channels can consistently reach the trending section on a weekly basis.
 It appears Youtube tries to diversify and promote unique channels on the trending section.

 | Channel Title | Number of trended videos |